The Process and Costs of Drug Development

 - Safe and feasible scale-up.
 The initial route of synthesis uses small-scale techniques in a laboratory.
 In order for a drug to be viable, it needs to be suitable for large-scale manufacturing.
-But you wouldn’t want your trusty reducing agent – lithium aluminum hydride – hanging out in large vats, surely?
+But you wouldn’t want your trusty but deadly reducing agent – lithium aluminum hydride – hanging out in large vats, surely?

 - Cost reduction.
 Research chemists may be fond of expensive reagents, but from a manufacturing standpoint, the best chemistry is simple chemistry.
 In